92 percent of Edison State students surveyed over the last four years would recommend Edison State Community College.

 Edison State Community College is committed to providing quality education and services to students.
 To promote quality, Edison State has implemented a number of assessment procedures to measure General Education, career programs and student perceptions regarding academic and support services.

-Click the button below to view the current Assessment Handbook.
+Click below to view the current Assessment Handbook.

 General Education is a group of courses that provide a broad educational foundation and promote lifelong learning and personal, professional and social growth.
 The overall goals of a General Education at Edison State Community College are characterized by six learning outcomes.
 The General Education outcomes are assessed annually throughout the courses that are offered.
 The results of the assessments are evaluated and alterations to these assessments are made, if needed, to increase their effectiveness.
 If results indicate, changes may be made to the General Education course in order to enhance the focus relating to specific outcomes.
 This assessment procedure allows Edison State to verify that students receiving a General Education have increased their competency regarding the General Education outcomes listed below.